 Every afternoon from 12:30-3:30 students will be engaged in a focused course that is specific to each grade level.
 The students will be learning about their subject through fun projects, various artistic mediums, technology, and field trips.
 Each day there will be an opening and closing ceremony where students can display what they have been learning with their peers.

 Snacks, Crafts, Projects, Drama, Field Trips all focused on the love of reading.
-Our author studies include: Roald Dahl, Laura Ingalls Wilder, Eric Carle, Laura Numeroff, and Mo Willems.
+Our author studies include: Eric Carle, Mo Willems, Laura Numeroff, Roald Dahl and Beatrix Potter.

 Exploring and building simple machines with LEGO Education kits.
 Students will create and discover how the world around them works and gain a basic understanding of physics.